 Vampires Vs. The Bronx

-Our story begins with a teenager named Miguel handing out posters for a block party to save a bodega that he has grown up going to with his friends.
+Our story begins with a teenager named Miguel handing out posters for a block party to save a bodega that he grew up with.
 We are then shown that the area of the Bronx in which Miguel lives has had many buildings taken over by the real estate company called Murneau Properties.
-One night while putting out posters Miguel accidentally runs into a thug who then chases Miguel but eventually Miguel loses him and then witnesses the thug get attacked by a vampire.
+One night while putting out posters Miguel accidentally runs into a thug, who then chases Miguel but eventually Miguel loses him and then witnesses the thug get attacked by a vampire.

 Alongside him are two friends, Bobby Walker and Luis Acosta.
 Luis and Bobby are from two different ends of the spectrum.
-Luis was a sheltered kid with low blood sugar.
+Luis is a sheltered kid with low blood sugar.
 He is shown to be cowardly and indecisive.
-Bobby, on the other hand, is following down a path of crime, being employed by a local gang.
+Bobby, on the other hand, is wandering down a path of crime, being employed by a local gang.
 Booby is shown to be rash and impulsive.
 These three are best friends and create the main trio for this movie.

 The only disappointing part was that it didn’t live up to the expectation of being a horror movie.
 As a comedy, the movie did well, as the humorous scenes were indeed funny and a joy to watch.
 As a horror movie, it just didn’t deliver.
 The jump scares were obvious, and the overall atmosphere of the movie wasn’t scary.
 All in all, it was an enjoyable experience as a comedy and a thriller, but not as a horror.